Research should be transparent, accountable, and accessible. The tools that make it should be too.

 • For replacing the university mainstay SPSS, there are a few options and you might want to experiment.
 GNU PSPP, made by Free Software Foundation – who also support a brilliant range of other software – has a long history and is well supported.
 Don’t worry too much about the GNU side of things, you can download a version of PSPP straight to a Windows, MacOS, or Linux system (more on these below…).
 The other option is JASP which is maintained by academics at the University of Amsterdam.

-And let’s get this out of the way: lovers of R language statistics already know their options and they probably never used SPSS anyway.
-Well done on learning R. For everyone else, you can learn new languages like R and this genuinely will replace proprietary software, make you part of a pretty handy community, and even help you get started with programming.
+Lovers of R language statistics likely already know their options, as this language allows for a lot flexibility.
+For everyone else, you can learn new languages like R and this genuinely will replace proprietary software, make you part of a pretty handy community, and even help you get started with programming.
 My only issue with recommending using R directly is the learning curve.
 It isn’t practical or efficient for people just dabbling in statistics, but hardcore quants researchers will probably find it rewarding.

 • Note to students: Manual transcription can be annoying.
 But I do still think it has the edge if typing is accessible to you.
 This isn’t an anti-tech stance (although transcription software still discriminates against many accents and languages), it’s methodological and just regular logical.
 Any output from your software will still have to be checked over line-by-line manually for the inevitable errors.
 It (probably) won’t capture things like sighing, laughing, etc, but these are important.
 And methodologically, the whole point is getting familiar with your data.
 Listening carefully and reproducing is just part of that – treat transcribing as the first analytical pass over your data.
 Finally – if your super-accurate AI software is doing the work, that’s because it’s passing it to a cloud-based service where you are mostly likely giving away rights on it.
 That’s ethically dodgy (is a participant’s interview data ‘yours’ to give away?).
 You can install a local-only LLM to ensure no cloud based anything is involved, and eat up your own processing power / energy.
 By the time you’ve done all that you should have just transcribed it manually.